What’s this about?

 Spawning Enemies

-At the end of each round, the First Player draws and reveals a number of Enemy Cards equal to the Mech’s Noise Level.
+At the end of each round, the First Player draws and reveals a number of Enemy Cards equal to the Mech’s Noise Level, plus an additional card for each time an Engine Room was fueled.
 While some Enemy Cards are harmless and are simply discarded, a majority represent Enemies that have somehow infiltrated your ship, and wish to drag you down to join them.

 When an Enemy Card is drawn, place its acrylic standee to represent it in the appropriate room, indicated by the Spawn Indicator number.
 It is inert and cannot act until the next round.
 Next, place the Enemy Card face up on the appropriate room of the Enemy Tracker Gameboard.
 You’ll reference the enemies stats and effects using this board, and track any damage it accrues using the red acrylic cubes.
 Discard the appropriate Enemy acrylic standee and Enemy Card when that Enemy is destroyed.